msg-byu/getting-started/README.md

 API documentation, Application Programming Interface documentation, describes to users of your code base how it works and gives examples of code usage.
-If you've been following the instructions in this walk through then you've already got documentation built into your python code.
+If you've been following the instructions in this walk-through then you've already got documentation built into your python code.
 If not then go back to [Code Documentation](instructions/first_code.md#code-review-and-documentation) and add it in.
 Then copy all your code into your docker container as you did in [python package